(SCIENCE and PHILOSOPHY – continued)

 And we can dismiss the absolutistic skepticism of the ancient Greek philosopher Pyrrho, who blabbered on about his knowing that we could not know anything.

 Though limited in knowledge we can surely admit that we know something.
 Science tries to accumulate knowledge.
 Scientists refine what they perceive as best they can.
 They hypothesize, waiting for someone to make a more sophisticated approximation.
-Scientists entertain uncertainty as a condition they must live with.
+Scientists entertain uncertainty as a condition with which they must live.
 They live with the induction fallacy.
 For example, one might see nothing but white swans all his life and conclude that all swans are white and then have his theory destroyed: he sees a black swan.
 Scientists have what they call the "uncertainty principle," a recognition that we live with limitations in measurement.
 To measure with certainty one needs to know the whole.
 Scientists don't claim to know the whole, at least scientifically, and to discard measurement entirely would be absurd, so they measure as best they can.

+Some who include metaphysics in their philosophy accuse science of being weak because it is uncertain.
+They want science to be what it is not.
 Among them are those who accuse the adherents of the philosophy of science as having run from the question of God.
-Some of those who partake in metaphysics describe agnostics as well as atheists as being as metaphysical as they.
-They hold to a failure to differentiate: no difference between a claim to know the mysteries of the whole versus merely admitting not knowing.
+Some of them describe agnostics as well as atheists as being as metaphysical as they.
+They fail to see the difference between the claim of knowing the mysteries of the whole and the claim, or admission, of not knowing – an absurdity to those who agnostics.

+Some people describe agnostics as postmodernists.
 Postmodern philosophy has produced at least one aphorism: by Paul Karl Feyerabend (1924-94), an Austrian who was a professor of philosophy at U.C.
 Berkeley.
 Said he: "The only absolute truth is that there are no absolute truths."
 In saying this, Feyerabend is going beyond those who believe that their knowledge is limited.
 How can he know that there are no absolute truths unless he knows the whole of reality?
+It would be something else, of course, if he merely said that he knew of no absolute truths.

-Copyright © 2010-2011 by Frank E. Smitha.
+Copyright © 2010-2014 by Frank E. Smitha.
 All rights reserved.